AntaresSimulatorTeam/antares-doc/docs/reference/config-advanced-parameters.md

 ## Seeds for random number

-Defining random seeds allow to control random number generation for time-series generation, noise (used to eliminate equivalent solution during the optimization) or reservoir levels.
+Defining random seeds allow to control random number generation for time series generation, noise (used to eliminate equivalent solution during the optimization) or reservoir levels.

 #### Initial reservoir levels